 Since CSAF’s founding in 2012, it has operated with a part-time secretariat housed at Root Capital, one of the alliance’s seven founding members.
 As CSAF has expanded its membership and engaged other stakeholders to share data and learning, members decided that CSAF needed more dedicated resources and an institutional home.
 CSAF selected GDI as the host given its alignment with CSAF’s mission and values, its history collaborating with CSAF, and synergies with its other agricultural finance programs.

-In recent months, CSAF has partnered with GDI to develop a new initiative called Stawi Africa (stawi means to flourish or prosper in Swahili) that seeks to increase lending by both CSAF members and local financial institutions to agricultural SMEs in East Africa.
-CSAF and Stawi Africa join ISF Advisors and the Rural and Agricultural Finance Learning Lab, also housed within GDI, as industry leaders generating sector learning and innovation in agricultural finance.
+In recent months, CSAF has partnered with GDI to develop a new initiative called Aceli Africa that seeks to increase lending by both CSAF members and local financial institutions to agricultural SMEs in East Africa.
+CSAF and Aceli Africa join ISF Advisors and the Rural and Agricultural Finance Learning Lab, also housed within GDI, as industry leaders generating sector learning and innovation in agricultural finance.

 Brian Milder, who previously directed CSAF among his responsibilities as a senior executive at Root Capital will lead CSAF as well as the design and implementation of Aceli Africa.
 He is joined by Liz Muange – a development finance practitioner with experience in impact investing, entrepreneurship development, and agricultural finance based in Nairobi, Kenya.